ionzero/vouchsafe/vouchsafe-specification-v1.3.md

 ### 11.1 Hashing and Encoding Standards

-Vouchsafe tokens use cryptographic hash functions to bind identities and token contents.
+Vouchsafe tokens use cryptographic hash functions to bind token contents.
 The following conventions apply:

-* The hash algorithm used in this specification is **SHA-256**.
+* The hash algorithm used in this specification is **SHA-256** unless otherwise specified.
-* Hash outputs MUST be encoded using lowercase, unpadded Base32, as defined in [RFC 4648, Section 6](https://datatracker.ietf.org/doc/html/rfc4648#section-6).
+* Hash outputs MUST be encoded using lowercase, hexadecimal.
 * Hash values MUST be expressed using the `vch_sum` claim in the following format:

 ```
-sha256:<base32-encoded-hash>
+<hexadecimal-encoded-hash>[.algorithm]
 ```

-The `<base32-encoded-hash>` portion MUST be lowercase and MUST NOT include padding.
+The `<hexadecimal-encoded-hash>` portion MUST be lowercase.
+The algorithm, if omitted, is assumed to be sha256.

-#### Example
+#### Examples

 ```
-sha256:a9f4d6c1cc69eac90a63a8df7b0f06cce3ed62ed65031c81ff4c5b8cbd2f5530
+a9f4d6c1cc69eac90a63a8df7b0f06cce3ed62ed65031c81ff4c5b8cbd2f5530

+a9f4d6c1cc69eac90a63a8df7b0f06cce3ed62ed65031c81ff4c5b8cbd2f5530.sha256
 ```

 All compliant implementations MUST support `sha256`.
 Support for alternate hash